ravencats111/stats220/content/assignments/assignment1.md

 ### Question 8

-Do younger customers ride for longer trips?
+Do younger users ride for longer trips?
 Generate a scatter plot with `birth_year` on x axis and `tripduration` on y axis, faceted by `usertype` on rows and `gender` on columns.
 You should end up with a **ggplot** object named `p4` with